 Europe Middle-East Africa (EMEA)

-Version applicable in the United Kingdom - Effective 25 January 2021
+Version applicable EMEA International - Effective 25 January 2021

 DATA PROTECTION PRIVACY NOTICE:

 1.1 The following definitions shall apply to these terms and conditions:

 “Affiliate” – means any one or more legal entities (i) directly or indirectly owned or controlled by the Supplier; (ii) directly or indirectly owning or controlling the Supplier; or (iii) directly or indirectly under common ownership of a legal entity with the Supplier.
 For the purposes of this definition a legal entity shall be deemed to own and/or control another legal entity if more than 50% (fifty percent) of the voting stock of the latter legal entity ordinarily entitled to vote in the meetings of the shareholders of that entity (or, if there is no such stock, more than 50% (fifty percent) of the ownership of or control in the latter legal entity) is held directly or indirectly by the owning and/or controlling legal entity;

 “Business Day” – means a day other than a Saturday, Sunday or public holiday in the country of delivery of the Goods or performance of the Services;

 “Buyer” – means the party to whom the Goods or Services are supplied by Supplier.